Homeostasis & ResponseCommon Misconceptions

 Misconception: "All messages travel through the brain before a response is produced."

 Reality: Nerve impulses are electrochemical signals — they involve the movement of ions across the neurone membrane, not the flow of free electrons.
-They also cannot jump directly between neurones; neurotransmitters must bridge each synapse chemically.
+They cannot jump between neurones; neurotransmitters must bridge each synapse chemically.

 Keep building this topic